 We recommend completing your hours at one location to make it easier to track your hours.

 Sign up for a volunteer shift after receiving approval.

 Please arrive at least 5 minutes early for your scheduled shift.
 Find the construction site manager and inform them you are there to complete community service hours.
 Be sure to sign in and out.
-Before leaving, have the manager sign off on your hours on a provided Community Service Log, which will remain on site.
+Before leaving, have the manager sign off on your hours – it is your responsibility to track the hours and report them to our office.
 We recommend you keep your own copy of your hours as well.
 All hours must be signed off on the day the hours were completed.
 Without a manager’s signature, these hours will not be counted toward your requirement.

 What else should I know?